duber000/walrus_webapp/README.md

 - **jinja2**: HTML templating engine
 - **pydantic**: data validation and parsing
 - **uvicorn**: ASGI server for running async web apps
+- **torch**: PyTorch deep learning framework, used for ML inference

 Alternatively, you can add these to your `pyproject.toml` or `requirements.txt`.